 Arizona’s Position

-Arizona Revised Statutes section 28-909 covers school bus safety equipment.
-It requires flashing lights, stop signs, mirrors, and crossing arms.
-It doesn’t mention seat belts.
+Arizona’s school bus equipment requirements are set out in ARS 28-857 and Arizona Administrative Code R13-13-107: flashing warning lights, stop signs, mirrors, and crossing arms.
+Neither statute nor regulation addresses seat belts.
 Not for regular routes, not for field trips, not for buses carrying children with disabilities.

 The state follows the federal floor.
 Since NHTSA doesn’t mandate belts on large school buses, Arizona doesn’t either.